brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 21 bht.md

 # Ephesians 5:21 Commentary Help Text

 ## BHT:
-Submitting yourselves to one another means acknowledging and respecting the authority and responsibilities we have towards each other.
-This applies not just to the relationship between God and humans, but also to our interactions with fellow human beings.
-Whether it is submitting to civil authorities, honoring familial roles, or respecting the guidance of church leaders, there is a call to mutual submission and obedience.
-Ultimately, this submission is rooted in a reverential fear of displeasing Christ, and it serves to maintain order and harmony in our relationships and society.
+Submitting ourselves to one another is essential in various aspects of life.
+It means obeying civil authorities, showing respect to our spouses, parents, and employers, and being obedient to the leaders within our churches.
+This submission is not meant to be a display of weakness or servitude, but rather a demonstration of humility and a recognition of God's ordained order.
+It is through this submission that we maintain harmony and show reverence for Christ, who exemplifies true humility and servanthood.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: